Behavioral Biometrics History, Applications, and Technology

 Cursor Movement: Unique patterns in mouse or trackpad cursor movement including paths, tracking speed, direction changes, clicks, and the relationships between these.

-Behavioral biometrics identifies patterns in the ways that particular bodies perform particular tasks—patterns in walking, speaking, typing, or even touchscreen and mouse behavior.
+Behavioral biometrics identifies patterns in the ways that particular bodies perform particular tasks—patterns in walking, speaking, typing, or even mouse behavior.
 These patterns are prohibitively difficult to capture and replicate, and they evolve over time.

 Behavioral biometrics tools profile these patterns, then evolve with the user.
 They leverage powerful statistical models and machine learning to spot the differences between a known user’s gradual evolution and the unwanted presence of an entirely different user.